suckrowPierre/DiffuseSynth/README.md

 5. **Set Up the Server** (without the plugin):
    - Update the environment: `conda env update --file environment.yml` (in the FastAPI folder)
    - Activate the environment: `conda activate WaveGenSynthAPI_env`
-   - Start the server: `uvicorn main:app --reload`
+   - Start the server: `uvicorn server:app --reload`

 #### Mac
 If you are on a Mac, you will need Xcode for C++ support.